 Participants' behavior on the categorization task can be classified to fall in between two extremes, depending on which of the cues the participants weighted more strongly during the experiment.
-"Syntax-followers" would attribute a higher weight to the morphosyntactic information carried in the definite article, while "acoustics-followers" would weigh the acoustic information induced by the contextual speech rate more strongly.
+"Syntax-followers" would attribute a higher weight to the morphosyntactic information carried in the definite article, while "acousticsfollowers" would weigh the acoustic information induced by the contextual speech rate more strongly.
 Participants' behavioral categorization responses offer insights into which of the two cues they preferred in explicit categorization, and thus by proxy into which cue they weighted more strongly.
 Investigating each participant's eye-tracking behavior while taking their behavioral preference into account thus yields further insights into how different participants combined the two (possibly competing) cues in an online fashion, and whether the dispreferred cue was still considered by individuals that behaviorally favored the other cue.

-For further analyses, we first created an individual strategy variable, which captured each participant's ratio of syntaxfollowing responses.
-Specifically, we calculated the proportion of each participant's "long" responses after hearing an article biasing toward a "long" response, and subtracted from this the proportion of "long" responses after hearing an article biasing toward a "short" response.
-This resulted in an individual strategy score between 0 and 1 for each participant (M = 0.42, SD = 0.36, min = 0.03, $\max = 1$; complete data given in Table B in the online supplementary materials).
-Participants that weighted the morphosyntactic cue on the article very strongly, and the contextual speech rate less so, would be expected to have an individual strategy score approaching 1.
-In contrast, participants that weighted the contextual speech rate cue more strongly, would have an individual strategy score around 0.
+For further analyses, we first created an Individual Strategy variable, which captured each participant's ratio of syntax-following responses.
+Specifically, we calculated the proportion of each participant's "long" responses after hearing an article biasing towards a "long" response, and subtracted from this the proportion of "long" responses after hearing an article biasing towards a "short" response.
+This resulted in an Individual Strategy score between 0 and 1 for each participant (mean = 0.42, SD = 0.36, min = 0.03, max = 1; complete data given in Table B in Supplementary Materials).
+Participants that weighted the morphosyntactic cue on the article very strongly, and the contextual speech rate less so, would be expected to have an Individual Strategy score approaching 1.
+In contrast, participants that weighted the contextual speech rate cue more strongly, would have an Individual Strategy score around 0.
 Generally, participants appeared to behaviorally favor a mixture of the two cues.
-This is reflected in the group mean individual strategy score of 0.42, as well as in the observation that no participant had an individual strategy score of exactly 0, and only one participant had an individual strategy score of 1.
+This is reflected in the group mean Individual Strategy score of 0.42, as well as in the observation that no participant had an Individual Strategy score of exactly 0, and only one participant had an Individual Strategy score of 1.

-For plotting purposes, we split participants into two groups based on their individual strategy scores.
-Participants with an individual strategy higher than the mean (0.42) were considered syntax-followers, participants with an individual strategy score of 0.42 or lower were considered acoustics-followers.
-Figure 4 shows the eye-tracking responses split by group.
+For plotting purposes, we split participants into two groups based on their Individual Strategy scores.
+Participants with an Individual Strategy higher than the mean (0.42) were considered syntax-followers, participants with an Individual Strategy score of 0.42 or lower were considered acoustics-followers.
+Figure 4 shows the eyetracking responses split by group.